TS000/lighthouse-developer-portal/docs/RFC/github-app-auth.md

 ## Goal

-Provide a Proof-of-concept work for implementing GitHub App within Embark.
+Provide a Proof-of-concept work for implementing GitHub App within the Lighthouse developer portal.

 ## Findings